alazzawimahmoud/compass-seed-app/README.md

 # CompassSeedApp

+Angular app with:
+* Clarity Modules
+* Tailwindcss support

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+*IMPORTANT* : For the ng-tailwind to compile correctly, make sure to prefix filename once the component is generated.
+from: `styleUrls: ['./app.component.css']` to `styleUrls: ['./_app.component.css']`

 ## Build